 Handle the waveguide mixers with care.
 The mixer diode is sensitive to static discharges and excessive rf energy.
 The maximum input level to all waveguide mixers is +10 dBm or 10 mW cw rf (see Specifications for pulse characteristics).
 Bias polarity for Tektronix waveguide mixers is negative-going.
-Check bias requirements of non-Tektronix mixers before connecting them to the 492/492P Spectrum Analyzer.
+Check bias requirements of non-Tektronix mixers before connecting them to the 492 Spectrum Analyzer.
+Ensure that the shorting cap is installed when the mixer is not in use and install the flange cover on the mixer before returning it to the storage box.
+The mixer diode can also be destroyed by mechanical vibration or shock.